OjeWilliams/PGEXERCISES/codes/Aggregation.md

 \
 11.Output the facility id that has the highest number of slots booked.
 For bonus points, try a version without a LIMIT clause.
 This version will probably look messy!
 ```
+SELECT facid, SUM(slots) AS "Total SLots"
+FROM cd.bookings
+GROUP BY facid
+ORDER BY SUM(slots) DESC
+LIMIT 1;
 ```